Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

 Angina in women

-Symptoms of angina in women can be different from the classic angina symptoms.
+Symptoms of angina in women can be different from angina symptoms that occur in men.
 These differences may lead to delays in seeking treatment.
 For example, chest pain is a common symptom in women with angina, but it may not be the only symptom or the most prevalent symptom for women.
 Women may also have symptoms such as:

 - Shortness of breath